Embassy of the Philippines, Lisbon: Staff and activities

-The Philippine Embassy in Lisbon is currently headed by the Philippine ambassador to Portugal, Celia Anna M. Feria.

-Prior to becoming Ambassador, Feria, a career diplomat, served as the Chief of Protocol to President Aquino, later helping organize Pope Francis' visit to the Philippines in 2015, and was subsequently appointed by him to serve as ambassador to Spain on December 29, 2015, just over five months before the following year's presidential election.

-The appointment was blocked a month later by Senator Juan Ponce Enrile while it was being debated by the Commission on Appointments (CA), reasoning that the appointment would be unfair to the incoming President who would be deprived of the opportunity to appoint whoever they may prefer.
-Although this reasoning was opposed by Drilon, at the time serving as Senate President, the CA ultimately bypassed her appointment on procedural grounds, and Feria returned to her previous position until she was then appointed by Aquino's successor, Rodrigo Duterte, as ambassador to Portugal on January 16, 2017, with her predecessor, Lhuillier, being appointed as ambassador to Spain.
-Feria's appointment, which would have been her first ambassadorial posting, was then confirmed by the CA on February 8, 2017, and she presented her credentials to President Marcelo Rebelo de Sousa on June 7, 2017.
+The Philippine Embassy in Lisbon is currently headed by Ambassador Paul Raymund P. Cortes, who was appointed to the position by President Bongbong Marcos on May 11, 2023.
+Prior to becoming Ambassador, Cortes, a career diplomat, served as Assistant Secretary for Migrant Workers' Affairs, and before that served as Consul General at the Philippine Consulate General in Dubai.
+His appointment was confirmed by the Commission on Appointments on May 31, 2023, and he presented his credentials to Portuguese President Marcelo Rebelo de Sousa on November 28, 2023.

 Many of the Embassy's activities are connected to deepening and strengthening cultural and economic ties between the Philippines and Portugal – ties which were described by Lhuillier as being "stale" and which ought to be revived.
 Among its activities include organizing an exhibition on the banig mats of Basey, facilitating a workshop on Philippine weaving traditions, hosting a round table discussion on Portugal as an investment destination for Philippine businesses, and promoting the Philippines as a tourist destination.

 In addition to these activities, the Embassy also conducts welfare activities for the community of Filipinos in Portugal, including warning Filipinos against non-existent scam job listings in Portugal, and registering Filipino seafarers based in the country as voters in upcoming elections.